If you want to make money at home working only a few hours a

 Q: How can you tell a good corkscrew?

-The most important part of the corkscrew is the "worm" or spiral.
-The
+A: The most important part of the corkscrew is the "worm" or spiral.
+The worm should be hollow and have 4-5 spirals.
+The deeper the worm enters the cork the less likely it will break.

 Q: Which is the most expensive corkscrew?